 We employ a multi-disciplinary approach that includes 1) experimental studies on the sensory nerve endings by in vitro electrophysiology and biomechanics of visceral tissue, 2) state-of-the-art molecular biology and generic knock-out/knock-in mouse models, and 3) computational simulations and rigorous mathematical analysis that integrates the experimental findings to deepen the theoretical understanding of visceral afferent encoding and sensitization.
 As biomedical engineers, we are also enthusiastic in engineering the next generation tools for neuroscience studies in general and visceral pain management in particular.

 NPR is hiring!
-Positions are available for two PhD students with graduate research/teaching assistantship.
+One position available for a PhD student with graduate research/teaching assistantship.
 If interested, please contact Dr. Feng directly (email@example.com).

 June 2017: Longtu's manuscript "In vitro multichannel single-unit recordings of action potentials from mouse sciatic nerve" is now accepted for publication in Biomedical Physics and Engineering Express.